andreypopp/backbone.projections/README.md

 You can compose different projection which each other, for example

-    todaysPosts = new FilteredCollection(posts,
+    todaysPosts = new Filtered(posts,
       filter: (post) -> post.get('date').isToday())
-    topTodaysPosts = new CappedCollection(todaysPosts,
+    topTodaysPosts = new Capped(todaysPosts,
       cap: 5
       comparator: (post) -> - post.get('likes'))